panpf/sketch/docs/result_cache.md

 ## Customize

+> [!WARNING]
+> Since Sketch on JVM and macOS platforms defaults to using the program's runtime path to build the
+> result cache directory, any change to the runtime path will cause the result cache to become
+> invalid.
+Therefore, please configure a stable result cache directory when initializing Sketch.

-You can pass resultCache() or resultCacheOptions() of [Sketch].Builder when initializing [Sketch] Method to customize the implementation or configuration of result cache, as follows:
+When initializing [Sketch], you can customize the implementation or various configurations of the result cache using the resultCache() or resultCacheOptions() methods of [Sketch].Builder, as
+follows:

 ```kotlin
 // Use the default LruDiskCache implementation and configure its parameters